 How does SQW use your data?

 SQW's use of your personal data will always have a lawful basis, either because it is necessary for the firm's performance of a contract with you, because you have consented to its use (e.g. by subscribing to emails), or because it is in the firm's legitimate interests.
-Specifically, SQW may use your data for the following purposes:
+Specifically, SQW may use your data for the following legal basis and purposes:

-- Personalising and tailoring services for you
+- Personalising and tailoring services for your organisation

 - Replying to emails or telephone calls from you